AUSTRAC Executive Committee

 Chris has previously held a range of senior executive positions in the Attorney-General’s Department and the Department of Employment, across criminal justice, emergency management, civil justice, and assurance and compliance areas.
 Prior to joining the Australian Public Service, Chris worked in state government and non-government organisations.
 He holds a Master of Arts and a bachelor degree and post-graduate diploma in psychology.

-Leanne Fry is the Acting Deputy CEO Corporate, one of three Deputies to the CEO.
-She has senior leadership of the People and Integrity, Innovation, Technology, Finance, Property, Governance and Risk, and Audit functions of the agency.
+The Deputy CEO Corporate role has senior leadership of the People and Integrity, Innovation, Technology, Finance, Property, Governance and Risk, and Audit functions of the agency.

 Bradley Brown - National Manager, Strategic Intelligence and Policy